-If you are an admin of your Workspace, you can cancel Trello Business Class via the link at the bottom of your Workspace's billing page.
+If you are an admin of your Workspace, you can cancel Trello Standard or Premium via the link at the bottom of your Workspace's billing page.

-If you are not an admin of the Workspace (or no longer have access to the Workspace), the most direct approach is to contact another admin in the Workspace and ask them to cancel Business Class.
+If you are not an admin of the Workspace (or no longer have access to the Workspace), the most direct approach is to contact another admin in the Workspace and ask them to cancel Standard or Premium.

-If you are not an admin of the Workspace, are unable to contact another admin to cancel, and wish to cancel Business Class so that your credit card is no longer charged, please contact Trello support.
-While we are unable to grant control of the Workspace by adding additional admins, we can cancel Business Class on your behalf.
+If you are not an admin of the Workspace, are unable to contact another admin to cancel, and wish to cancel Standard or Premium so that your credit card is no longer charged, please contact Trello support.
+While we are unable to grant control of the Workspace by adding additional admins, we can cancel the subscription on your behalf.
 Some proof of purchase may be required.
-The Workspace won't lose any data when Business Class is canceled.
+The Workspace won't lose any data when the subscription is canceled.